-Market expansion moved beyond Copenhagen and into Germany, Iceland, Spain and then the UK where the name Navision was used for the first time.
-It soon became popular with larger clients with over 100 users.
+Expansion moved beyond Copenhagen and into Germany, Iceland, Spain and then the UK where the name ‘Navision' was used for the first time.

-A year later, Navision Financials 1.2 was released, which included the ability to hyperlink data with Internet sites and to use the Internet as a backbone for data transfer and management.
+A year later, Navision Financials 1.2 was released, which included the ability to hyperlink data with Internet sites and to use the Internet for data transfer and management.

-The merger of Navision Software and their Danish rival Damgaard Software created an international market-leader with revenues of more than $1.2 billion – to the delights of those three (not so young anymore) student's bank balances!
+The merger of Navision Software and their Danish rival Damgaard Software created an international market-leader with revenues of more than $1.2 billion – to the delights of those three former students bank balances!

 It was also the year Navision Financials 2.6 received the Microsoft Windows 2000 Professional logo and became the world’s first solution to be based on Microsoft’s Digital Dashboard.